Sheringham Shoal Community Fund

 Before applying you are strongly encouraged to discuss your idea with Clive Rayner at the Foundation (contact details below).

-This will be considered by the panel and selected applicants will be invited to submit a full application.
+The outline proposal will be considered by the panel and selected applicants will be invited to submit a full application.
 When we make the outline decision we will advise you of the timescale for completing your full application.
 Full applications are considered at meetings at regular intervals during the year.
-The next opportunity for full applications to be considered is in April 2017 with a further panel also likely in the autumn.
+The next opportunity for full applications to be considered is in November 2017.
 The Fund has not set an upper grant limit (other than for solar PV projects), but as a guide the largest grant awarded to date is £25,000.

 Please note: that passing the outline proposal stage does not guarantee that a grant will be awarded.
 You should not commit to any expenditure until you have a decision on a full application.